LukaGajic2/milestone-project-mildew-detection-in-cherry-leaves/README.md

   - We will display the "mean" and "standard deviation" images for infected and uninfected leaves.
   - We will display the difference between an average infected leaf and an average uninfected leaf.
-  - We will display an image montage for either infected or uninfected cells.
+  - We will display an image montage for either infected or uninfected leaves.

 - **Business Requirement 2**: Classification
   - We want to predict if a choosen cherry leaf is infected, or not, by powdery mildew.